The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/stream_class.md

 ### bq_append_new
 For the first release, this task will load each blob that is in the release directory of the transform bucket into a separate main BigQuery table.
-For any later releases, it will load one or more table partitions from the BigQuery partitions table (mentioned in bq_load_partition) into the main BigQuery table.
+For any later releases, it will load the partition created in `bq_load_partition` from the BigQuery partitions table into the main BigQuery table.
-All partitions that have been added since the last successful execution of this task will be processed.
 When adding this task, the task specific setting `trigger_rule` should be set to 'none_failed'.
 This ensures that any downstream tasks (such as clean up) will still be executed successfully.